-- Further support should be provided for research, development and demonstration to ensure the UK remains a centre for technological and product development. - Effective incentives are provided to open the market to new low carbon models, and to stimulate the market for low carbon fuels.
-With respect to low carbon fuels the Renewable Transport Fuels Obligation (RTFO) is a fundamental policy tool, but the need for additional incentives should be examined, taking account of sustainability issues. - The framework for vehicle and fuel taxation is amended to stimulate a self sustaining market for low carbon vehicles and fuels.
-With respect to fuels account should be taken of the RTFO and sustainability issues. - An effective communications campaign should inform the public about the contribution of car use to climate change and the options, and benefits to motorists, of reducing emissions.
+- Further support should be provided for research, development and demonstration to ensure the UK remains a centre for technological and product development. - Effective incentives are provided to open the market to new low carbon models. - The framework for vehicle and fuel taxation is amended to stimulate a self sustaining market for low carbon vehicles and fuels.
+With respect to fuels account should be taken of the RTFO and sustainability issues.